vippsas/vipps-epayment-api/vipps-epayment-api-quick-start.md

 ### An ePayment payment which causes a push request

 1. Send request `Initiate Payment - Push request`.
-This demonstrates the type of payment where your sale unit can send a payment request to a user's mobile phone.
+This demonstrates the type of payment where you cause a notification from the Vipps app on the user's mobile phone.

    You must provide your test mobile number *and* your sale unit must be configured for *skip landing page*.